zack-bitcoin/amoveo/docs/progress_reports/november_2017.md

 | Bitshares | on-chain markets | public feeds |
 | Zen | off-chain brokers | public feeds |

+# first looking at the market religions

+## on-chain markets
+ This type of market does not scale.
+Big markets are better, so this is almost certainly a bad design.
+That is why most projects that use this type of market also allow for some type of off-chain trading as well.
+ This type of market depends upon on-chain order books, and an on-chain market-maker or liquidity maker.

+Group Gnosis, Augur, Bitshares, and Bitcoin Hivemind are all following this religion.

+## off-chain brokers
+ This type of market is in channels, so it is scalable.
+ This type of market only depends upon simple channels, so it is easy to implement.
+ This type of market might be better if first mover advantage is important.
+ This type of market depends upon channels that can settle into the same bet-tokens that are produced by on-chain markets.
+ These type of markets depend upon channels with hashlocking.

+Group Gnosis, Augur, Bitcoin Hivemind, and Zen are all following this religion.

 ## Off-chain markets with single-price batches.
  This type of market is in channels, so it is scalable.